vadmium/vadmium.github.com/rar.md

 * SUB [_rarfile_], NEWSUB [Asselstine], SUBBLOCK [VLC]
 * Flags set: LONG_BLOCK, SKIP_IF_UNKNOWN

+### Volume end block: 0x7B “{” ###

+Flags:
+* SKIP_IF_UNKNOWN is set
+* 0x0001: Archive continues into another volume
+* 0x0002: Volume CRC field present
+* 0x0004: REVSPACE
+* 0x0008: Volume number field present

+Fields:
+* 4 bytes: CRC-32 of all of the volume data, from the initial marker block up to the block before this end block
+* 2 bytes: Volume part number, zero based
+  (0 => *.part1.rar, 1 => *.part2.rar, etc)
+* 7 zero bytes: REVSPACE

 ## Recovery records ##

 * CRC initialiser for 3.00 sub-block field is 0x0FFF FFFF; apparently a typo [Stack Overflow: [On which data is the File CRC in NEWSUB_HEAD of a RAR Recovery Record based?](http://stackoverflow.com/questions/8126645/on-which-data-is-the-filecrc-in-newsub-head-of-a-rar-recovery-record-based)]
 * Protected data is split into 512-byte sectors
 * A checksum is stored for each individual protected data sector.
 The checksum is the least significant 16 bits of the CRC32.
 * A specific number of 512-byte recovery record sectors are calculated from the exclusive _or_ of the protected data sectors.
-They are no necessarily aligned to any disk sector.
+They are not necessarily aligned to any disk sector.